 Butterflies, bees and many other insects are all attracted to the wildflower banks either side of the main path.
 May and June is a good time to see these in full flower and trees blossom too.

 The Goat willows by the ‘Nature Site’ sign are a wonderful sight in early spring when they flower and attract hundreds of bees.
 You may be lucky enough to see a ‘pollen blizzard’ too.

 Look closely for fungi and lichens on twigs and on dead branches and logs, especially in autumn and winter.

 A work group meets monthly to develop and maintain the site.
 Since 2015 we have gradually added lots more native trees, more wildflowers and created areas of different habitat.

 An annual count of plants, birds and butterflies shows we are increasing the number of different species on the site each year.

 10.15am till lunch on the First Saturday of each month (weather permitting).

-The latest news about the site with photos can be found in our Nature Notes
+The latest news about the site with photos can be found on our Nature Notes page

 - To find out which plants, trees and creatures are on the site, you can view or download

 – a record of birds here